📆 2025 Rescue Calendar - Only $10! Save reptiles with every purchase

 UnknownAdult

+Meet Cleetus!
 Cleetus is a striking red corn snake with richly colored scales that make a bold impression.
 This calm and curious snake enjoys exploring!
 Cleetus is a consistent eater and is currently just slightly under optimal weight—but with regular meals and continued care, reaching a healthy size will be no problem.
 This gorgeous snake is alert, active, and ready for a forever home!
+Cleetus will need a minimum of a 75 gallon enclosure for adoption.

 Adoption fee: $75